 SUBORDINATE TO LAW:

-This memorandum shall, in all respects, be subject and subordinate to the statutory provisions of the State of California and the U.S. Government in effect at the time of its execution, and may be changed by operation of law, during the life of this MOU.
+The MOU shall, in all material respects, be subject and subordinate to the statutory provisions of the laws of State of California and the laws of the United States in effect at the time of its execution, or as the same may be changed by further enactment of or by operation of law, during the term of this MOU.

 INCIDENT REPORTS AND INVESTIGATIONS:

-Preparation of incident reports and conducting investigations concerning incidents that occur on the grounds of the Citrus Community College campus will generally be the responsibility of CS with the following exceptions listed below.
+Preparation of incident reports and conducting administrative investigations concerning incidents that occur on the grounds of the Citrus Community College campus will be the responsibility of CS.
 In all serious cases, or for crimes just occurred, notification of GPD will take place immediately.
+Investigations involving all criminal matters, including Part 1 violent crimes, hate crimes, and sexual assault, that occur on the grounds of the Citrus Community College will be the responsibility of GPD or any other law enforcement agency with jurisdiction over the incident.

 Sex Crimes:

 Rapes, like other serious felony assaults, require immediate notification of GPD.
-All reports of sexual assault will be handled by CS and GPD, in coordination with the Citrus College Vice President of Student Services, the Title IX Coordinator, and the victim.
-The Vice President of Student Services, Title IX Coordinator, and CS will assure that the college procedures for handling a sexual assault are followed.
+All reports of sexual assault will be handled by CS and GPD, in coordination with the designated District Vice President, the Title IX Coordinator, and the victim.
+The Vice President, Title IX Coordinator, and CS will assure that the college procedures for handling a sexual assault are followed.
 All sex crimes, including indecent exposure cases reported to CS, will be documented on a report and forwarded to the Investigations Division of GPD in a timely manner.
-In those cases in which the alleged victims chooses not to have their personal information reported, in keeping with the Family Education Rights and Privacy Act, CS will provide a “Jane/John Doe” report to GPD in a timely manner.
+In those cases, in which the alleged victims choose not to have their personal information reported, in keeping with the Family Education Rights and Privacy Act, CS will provide a "Jane/John Doe" report to GPD in a timely manner.

 ASSISTANCE REQUESTS: